talkohavy/table/README.md

 ## 2. List of known problems

 1. **Double-render**.
 For some reason, row selection has to be a dependency for when calculating _columnDefs_ in order for selected rows which were checked using the checkbox to appear as such in the next render.
 In the example shown in **@tanstack/table** it seemed like that isn't necessary.
 Need to check.
+2. **Table Width**.
+Now that Column-Sizing is a built-in feature, need to figure out the best way to handle table width, and how to make it take up the full size of its container.
+Right now, we've given our users the ability to manually switch between 100% width, and auto width, using a props called `isFullSize`, but that might be changed soon.